Table of Contents

-Unfortunately, bed bugs are happy to live in electronics since they provide hard to see cozy nooks to lay eggs in.
+Unfortunately, bed bugs are happy to live in electronics since.

 This is why bringing home used electronics can be dangerous just like used furniture.

 At the same time, electronics aren’t a bed bug’s first choice because they are difficult to travel over.
-They prefer things they can easily climb, like bed sheets and curtains.
+They prefer things they can easily climb, like bed sheets and upholstery.

 Bed Bugs In Leather Furniture?

-Bed bugs can live in leather furniture.
-Leather upholstery is similar to electronics in that it isn’t the bug’s first choice, but is certainly isn’t off the table.
+Bed bugs have no problem living in leather furniture.
+Leather upholstery is similar to electronics in that it isn’t the bug’s first choice, but definitely isn’t off the table.

 If you’ve found bed bugs in your furniture, don’t throw it away just yet!

-There are heaters of every size these days.
-They have the potential to save you thousands replacing furniture and anything else that’s too sensitive to be thrown in a dryer or doused with chemicals.
+Like steamers, heaters have the potential to save you thousands you’d otherwise spend replacing furniture and anything else that’s too sensitive to be tossed in a dryer or doused with chemicals.

 |Amico||Steamfast||Primo||Vapor Clean II|